8/6/2024

 David Meeker

-Yeah, Jeff, that is a challenge with Daybreak.
-Again, as we've said, that was a very ambitious effort starting out with a very large number of genes.
+Yeah, Jeff, that is a challenge with daybreak.
+Again, as we've said, that was a very ambitious effort, starting out with a very large number of genes.
 And we knew that coming out of this, we would likely have relatively small number of patients per gene.
 So with that qualification, we presented the data in December, what happened in the stage one.
-And so by definition, patients who went into phase two of Daybreak had had a 5% or more loss of or decrease in their BMI.
-So they were responders by that definition.
+And so by definition, you know, patients who went into phase two of daybreak had had a 5% or more loss or decrease in their BMI, so they were responders by that definition.
 I think that data was encouraging.
 What you should expect to see coming out of this is that of those genes that look interesting there will provide more color on two things.
-One, did the Daybreak trial design work, meaning that definition of responder.
+One, did the daybreak trial design work, meaning that definition of responder.
 If you went on a placebo, did you regain weight?
-If you continued on incivery, did you continue to lose more?
+If you continued on incivary, did you continue to lose more?
 And so that additional color on the genes you had there.
 And again, I think what we would expect and hope coming out of this is that out of that big effort, there's minimally one to three additional genes that we might find interesting to pursue.
-Great, thank you.
+Thank you.

 speaker